-SOPHARMA GROUP (the Group) is comprised of the parent company and its twenty (2011: twenty one) subsidiaries.
-In addition, the Group has an investment in one joint venture (2011: one joint venture).
+SOPHARMA GROUP (the Group) is comprised of the parent company and its twenty-five (2011: twenty-one) subsidiaries.
+In addition, the Group has an investment in two joint ventures (2011: one joint venture).

 Parent company

 SOPHARMA AD (the parent company) is a business entity registered in Bulgaria with a seat and address of management: Sofia, 16, Iliensko Shousse Str.